 If this continues, there will be an emotional distance in your relationship as well as the physical one.
 After some time, you may drift apart.

 A better way to cope with jealousy in your long-distance relationship is to be happy for your long-distance partner instead of being controlling.

 Long-distance brings a lot of uncertainty into your relationship.
-These uncertainties vary from I confusion during your communication to doubt whether or not your relationship will survive the long-distance.
+These uncertainties vary from confusion during your communication to doubts whether or not your relationship will survive the long-distance.

 Suppose you are in a long-distance relationship for a few months.
 In that case, you can maintain an emotional connection through effective communication and physical intimacy by visiting each other regularly.

 Frequent visits will give you a chance to talk about things that bother you face-to-face.
 On the other hand, if you don’t see each other often enough, different issues can accumulate and turn your relationship into a struggle.

 Constant unprocessed doubts and worries can turn into anxiety.
 If you find yourself feeling anxious while in a long-distance relationship, try to understand what causes your anxiety.
 Is it something personal, or is it the fact of being away from your romantic partner for a long time?

 When you are clear on the reasons for your anxiety, you can talk about your feelings and those with your long-distance partner.
 Together, you can find a way to reassure you that things will work out and find the best way forward that works for both of you.

 The best way to cope with negative feelings in a long-distance relationship is to express them to your partner.
 Also, take time to hear out your partner’s thoughts and concerns.